 Think of it as a sightseeing bus tour without the bus.

-Needless to say, the Vienna marathon is not just about a single race; there are several ancillary races throughout the weekend and related events.
-In 2019, for example, there was:
+Needless to say, the Vienna marathon is not just about a single run.
+Several ancillary races take place throughout the weekend, for example, as do related events.
+In 2023, these included:

-(The absence of a 100 m walking event meant I was, sadly, unable to participate.)
+(The constant absence of a 100m walking event means I am, sadly, never able to participate.)

 For full details on competing, routes, locations, etc., see the official website.